 If you still have work-from-home flexibility, now is the time to take advantage of the time and plan a work-cation trip with kids.
 Being able to successfully manage work and (maybe school too) from the road can lead to making lasting travel memories.
-Working from home during the pandemic has allowed many people additional flexibility beyond their standard vacation time.
-Although the travel landscape looks different this year, travelers are longing for a change in scenery and looking to outdoor destinations as the weather warms and the pandemic still lingers.
+Being able to work from any location has afforded many families the flexibility to take longer trips and work from a different location.

 6 tips for a successful work-cation trip with kids